The Weather and Your Wallet: Don’t Let Natural Disasters Destroy Your Life or Your Finances

 Preparing for natural disasters isn’t hard, and it’s not expensive, either.
 Once you do it, you’ll have peace of mind because you’re prepared for anything.
 When you have a disaster plan, you worry less and enjoy life a little more – even now, as we emerge from a pandemic.

 Of course, natural disasters aren’t polite.
 They don’t stand in line and wait their turn.
-COVID-19 didn’t deter wildfires, hurricanes, tornados, earthquakes or floods last year.
-And if 2021 is anything like 2019, most of the country is in the path of something bad.
+COVID-19 didn’t deter wildfires, hurricanes, tornados, earthquakes or floods.
+And if 2022 is anything like past years, most of the country is in the path of something bad.
 No matter what the year, no part of the United States is immune from natural disasters.
 Wherever you are right now, listening to me, you’re vulnerable to a natural disaster.

 Let’s start by talking about disaster preparation that costs nothing.
 There are three key things you can do right now: gather all your key documents, organize everything you’ll need to get compensated for any destruction, and design evacuation routes and when you’ll use them.
 Let’s take a quick look at each.